 Beard coloring is a tricky thing.
 Sometimes, it just doesn’t work.
 And if you’re not careful, you can end up looking like an over-dyed old man who apparently can’t see well enough to realize how bad he looks.
-But there’s a natural beard coloring product that actually works for most guys and doesn’t damage or color your skin.
+But there’s a natural beard coloring product that works for most guys and doesn’t damage or color your skin.

-The two most common ways to color a beard seem to be with the world’s best known hair color for men, Just For Men, or by simply brushing in a mascara-like product to get temporary results.
+The two most common ways to color a beard seem to be with the world’s best-known hair color for men, Just For Men, or by simply brushing in a mascara-like product to get temporary results.
 But any chemical hair coloring for men or women can be very harsh and can damage your skin and hair.
-And those mascara products don’t really work too well when you have more gray or white than color in your beard.
+And those mascara products don’t work too well when you have more gray or white than color in your beard.

 So what’s the best alternative?
-I’ve found a natural beard coloring that works well for me without irritating by skin — and it might work for you.
+I’ve found a natural beard coloring that works well for me without irritating my skin — and it might work for you.
 Of course, if those big-name beard coloring products work for you, you may get the most predictable and quickest results using one of them.
-But there are smart alternatives that really work.
+But there are smart alternatives that work.

 My Beard Coloring Review

 For coloring my salt-and-pepper beard, I use Manly Guy Medium Brown 100% Percent Natural & Chemical-Free Hair, Eyebrow Beard & Moustache Color — available from Amazon.
 I admit that the name is a bit long, but this is a great way to get the results you want without all the irritation.

 Here’s the thing though: this doesn’t work like Just For Men.
 It takes longer to work and doesn’t provide exact and dependable results unless you put in a little practice.
 So the coloring may not come out exact on the first try.
 But since it’s chemical-free and won’t damage your hair or skin, you can try again to enhance the color right away.